Shopify/polaris/polaris.shopify.com-lite/legacy/content/components/layout-and-structure/alpha-stack.md

 ---
 title: Alpha stack
-description: Use to display children vertically with full width by default.
+description: Use to display children vertically and horizontally with full width by default.
 Based on CSS Flexbox.
 category: Layout and structure
 keywords:
   - layout